Applicasa/Sample-App-iOS/README.md

 ## About Applicasa

 Applicasa is a Mobile Game Management Platform that provides developers a series of frameworks and a custom SDK for iOS and Android platforms that provide extensive support for In-App Purchases, Promotions, Analytics, and a customizable backend datastore.
+You can find out more information at [the Applicasa website](http://applicasa.com).

 ## About Egg